CEO Succession Planning: When Is It Time To Go?

 And what of Wells Fargo?
 The timing on Stumpf’s exit is a bit puzzling from a communications point of view.
 It didn’t really solve the problems they have in this matter, although it did decompress the intensity of the criticism coming from, amongst other sources, Congress.
 Wells Fargo has years of reputational repair work to do with customers.

-Ultimately, there’s the argument that Stumpf’s real duty to the organization, to shareholders, and to his own legacy, would have been to see the matter through to some kind of conclusion that addressed everything that was done, and corrected it, that got the organization back on a track of real reputational recovery.
+Ultimately, there’s the argument that Stumpf’s real duty to the organization, to shareholders, and to his own legacy, would have been to see the matter through to some kind of conclusion that addressed everything that was done, and corrected it, to get the organization back on a track of real reputational recovery.
 Look no further than Mary Barra of General Motors for that playbook.

 Just Give Me One More Quarter, Please